 My kids know that waffles or pancakes are a breakfast option on weekdays.
 It’s a break from cereal.
 And because I make these with white whole wheat flour, I feel good about this carbohydrate.

-This recipe is a double batch making 28 waffles.
+This recipe is a double batch making 2 dozen waffles.

 I like to top my waffle with natural peanut butter and sliced bananas.
 I also like low-fat cream cheese with sliced strawberries.